ferrithemaker/explorerRPG/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 All images are taken from http://opengameart.org/ and are copyrighted by their owners.
+Some are modified by me.

 ------------------

-This is an under development (very first stages) 2D RPG Engine (only classes) with rogue style.
+This is an under development (very first stages) rogue style 2D RPG Engine (only classes, not development UI).

 To test the engine, there are also a simple game called Explorer.